Table of Contents

 Getting Access to Edge

 So this one has a catch.
 Most lockdowns or kiosk modes we've seen so far have been quite easy to bypass.
 In this case however, our escape has a precondition.
-The application started from the Circle Dock has to call cmd.exe.
-In the case of our customer, they started their program as a .bat file.
+The application started from the Circle Dock

+I know what you're thinking right now.
+Aaaah ok, just cancel the task in the CMD and you can access it.
+Easy as cake.
 But no. It was not as easy as that.
 Cancelling the running task did lead to an "Access Denied" error.
 However, there are other methods.
 When bypassing lockdowns, it is always important to check for all kinds of menus and stuff to see if we can escape into an explorer etc. In our case, with the help of CMD.
 We found a way to get access to Edge (yes, exactly as the heading states it.
 Surprise surprise).

 So as mentioned already, a lot of things have been locked down quite well.
 Help menus and other standard ways that every security person checks first.
 However, the context menu of CMD was not.
 Therefore we could just right click the menu bar of CMD and then access the properties.
+Afterwards, the properties offer some possibilities to start the default web browser, which was MS Edge in our case.

-The first two opportunities are in the Options-tab.
+-tab.
 By clicking the links in "Learn more about legacy console mode" or "Find out more about new console features", MS Edge opens with the help/info pages about those topics.

 The same goes for the "Terminal"-tab.
 Here we can "Find out more about experimental terminal settings".
 And we can do this with the default browser of course.
+And now we have access to the Browser.

 Solution

-How can we prevent this?
-Well, the easiest of course is avoiding to use .bat files to start your programs within Inteset.
-On the other hand, the process whitelisting function could prevent things like this from happening, but we did not test this.
 Altogether I think it should be blocked by the software itself and not left to the user to fix.
 But that goes for the other issues mentioned in this blogpost as well.

 So now we have access to Edge.
 But what now?
 What to do with that?
 Can we download an execute malicious files?
 Let's see.